Wendell589/tribute-page-project/README.md

 # tribute-page-project

-This project was to test my skills in HTML and CSS thus
+This project was to test my skills in HTML and CSS.
+It is a simple but responsive web-page.